jamescarson3/ctls2017/docs/intro_to_python/intro_to_python_016_variables.md

 - Display values assigned to variables.

 ---
-In this lesson we will learn how to manipulate the inflammation dataset with Python.
+In this lesson we will learn how to manipulate an inflammation dataset with Python.
 But before we discuss how to deal with many data points, we will show how to store a single value on the computer.

 The line below **assigns** the value `55` to a **variable** `weight_kg`: